makrai/notes/liu2001-multiling-denoising-ae.md

      back-translation (BT; Artetxe+ 2017; Lample+ 2018c).
 We show that
      * mBART provides a simple and effective initialize scheme for these methods
-  2. No bi-text for the pair is available, but the languages both appear in bi-text corpora for other language pairs.
+  2. No bi-text for the pair is available, but the languages both appear in bi-text corpora for other language pairs
     * Previous work has shown that zero-shot transfer is possible via
       * massively multi-lingual MT (Johnson+ 2017; Gu+ 2019) or
-      * distillation through pivoting (Chen+ 2017).
+      * distillation through pivoting (Chen+ 2017)
-      * We limit our focus to building MT models for single language pairs, and leave multi-lingual pre-training for multi-lingual MT to future work.
+      * We limit our focus to building MT models for single language pairs, and leave multi-lingual pre-training for multi-lingual MT to future work
   3. No bi-text for the pair is available, but there is bi-text for translating from some other language into the target
-    * a new evaluation regime, where we will show that mBART supports effective transfer, even if the source language has no bi-text of any form.
+    * a new evaluation regime, where we will show that mBART supports effective transfer, even if the source language has no bi-text of any form
 * we focus on applications to the first and the third kinds

 ## 5.1 back-translation ( §5.1) and